 In 2012, the LAUSD Board of Education divested Santa Monica Boulevard Community Charter School, a large conversion in east Hollywood, to the newly established CMO, and the organization nearly doubled in size to over 2,500 students.

-In 2013, Fenton Avenue Charter School was awarded the Hart Vision Award--Charter School of the Year.
-Charter status has allowed every member of the FACS and FPC school community to participate fully in the transformation of the school.
+By 2013, the three Fenton schools were the highest performing schools in their respective areas with API scores of over 800.
+Additionally, that same year, Fenton Avenue Charter School was awarded the Hart Vision Award--Charter School of the Year.
+Charter status has allowed every member of FCPS to participate fully in the transformation of the school.
 The result of this collaborative effort has been total accountability in every aspect of the management, operation, and governance of the school, higher student achievement across all grade levels, and continuous focus on a school-wide vision.